 The Day They Smashed a Truck Through the Prison Gates (1991)

 Many of the escape attempts from Boggo Road prison were subtle affairs, requiring discrete planning, construction of tools such as ropes, grappling hooks, fake weapons, or smuggling of saw blades and files.
-There was one attempt, however, in which a more direct approach was taken.
-There was still a lot of planning involved, but these men just smashed through the main gates of No.1 Division in a garbage compactor truck.
+There was one attempt, however, in which a much more direct approach was taken.
+There was still a lot of planning involved, but these men just smashed through the main gates of No.1 Division in a garbage-compactor truck.

 In March 1991 an internal prison intelligence report warned that three prisoners had been paying ‘considerable attention’ to the comings and goings of vehicles at the main gate, including the laundry truck, the garbage truck and even the bread truck.
-Although the gate officer was alerted, there wasn’t much that he could about what happened during the next afternoon.
+Although the gate officer was alerted, there wasn’t much that he could do about what happened during the next afternoon.

 A recent cut in prison staff numbers meant that only one officer was guarding the garbage truck inside the prison that day, and he was at the rear of the vehicle.
 He did not see when four prisoners overpowered the two drivers at the front of the truck and took control of it.

-Gallery: The gargage truck escape, 1991 (click to enlarge images)
+Gallery: The garbage truck escape, 1991

 The front of the truck used to escape from No.1 Division, Boggo Road Gaol, Brisbane, 1991.